 Be someone’s fan

-A pretty strong thunderstorm came through our backyard a few days ago.
+A pretty strong thunderstorm came through our Georgia backyard a few days ago.

 It dropped some limbs and tossed around our little patio fan.

-As a result, its cord was pulled from the power source, the fan blades broke into pieces and the front guard came off.
+In the process, its cord was pulled from the power source, the fan blades broke into little pieces and the front guard flew off.
+It was spread out on the ground in a dozen pieces.

-I suppose we’ll need to get a new one.
+I suppose we’ll have to get a new one.

 In many ways this broken-down, cracked and, apparently, useless fan is a picture of you and me.